 Third Note) if the "contrast enhancement" parameter is set and saved to something else than "no stretch" then raster statistics are computed on raster load taking a long time depending on raster size (the ".xml" will be also created).
 When doing this the "use standard deviation" parameter is set (automatically and wrongly) to "2" leading also the raster to load with a wrong colortable.
 In this case it is also not possible to override the "use standard deviation" configuration as it will alwaus revert to a checked state with a value of "2".
 Once the ".xml" file is created the raster will load fast, but with the already "use standard deviation" issue.

-#15 Updated by Giovanni Manghi almost 9 years ago
+#15 Updated by Giovanni Manghi over 9 years ago

 - Priority changed from 6 to High

 I have made a series of tests and took a series of notes that right now I'm not able to translate in english.

 From what I see there seems to be a few facts: